This site is for those interested in my writing: novels, short stories, poems, and works of non-fiction

 Star Late Rising is both a novel and a theatrical performance focusing on four characters, an ensemble cast of three actors and a narrator who has written a play based on the events following the January 6, 2021, insurrection.
 This tour de force—a play within a novel—uses drama, comedy, reverence for history and literature, and a touch of surrealism to engage and challenge the reader on many levels.

-GO TO THE "REVIEWS" TAB TO SEE WHAT PEOPLE ARE SAYING ABOUT THE BOOK.
+GO TO THE "REVIEWS" TAB TO SEE WHAT PEOPLE SAID ABOUT THE BOOK.

 The Millfield Mine Disaster is a work of nonfiction.
 On Wednesday, November 5, 1930, Sunday Creek Coal Company Mine #6 at Millfield became the unenviable site of Ohio’s worst coal mining disaster.
 Within minutes, 82 men were dead, 56 women became widows and 137 dependents found themselves fatherless.
 Approximately 120 men not in the direct line of blast and flame escaped.
 Miraculously, 19 others were found barely alive many hours after all were presumed dead.
 The tragedy could have been prevented if proper procedures had been followed and profit were not put before worker safety.